akiraux/Akira/README.md

 <!--- Akira, is primarly available from the AppCenter for elementary OS.
 Download it from there! -->
 As soon as Akira will reach a more stable version it will be available from the AppCenter for elementary OS.
 <!--- [![Get it on AppCenter](https://appcenter.elementary.io/badge.svg)](https://appcenter.elementary.io/com.github.akiraux.akira) -->

+## Get it from Flathub!
+As soon as Akira will reach a more stable version, an official Flatpack release will be avaialble from FlatHub.

+## Get it from the SnapCraft store!
+As soon as Akira will reach a more stable version, an official Snap package will be avaialble from SnapCraft store.

 ## Install it from source
 You can install Akira by compiling it from the source, here's the list of dependecies required: